 The variable CCAS holds the name of the compiler used to build assembly code.
 This compiler must work a bit like a C compiler; in particular it must accept '-c' and '-o'.
-The value of CCASFLAGS is passed to the compilation.
+The values of CCASFLAGS and AM\CCASFLAGS (or its per-target definition) are passed to the compilation.

-You are required to set CCAS and CCASFLAGS via configure.ac.
-The autoconf macro AM_PROG_AS will do this for you.
-Unless they are already set, it simply sets CCAS to the C compiler and CCASFLAGS to the C compiler flags.
+The autoconf macro AM\PROG\AS will define CCAS and CCASFLAGS for you (unless they are already set, it simply sets CCAS to the C compiler and CCASFLAGS to the C compiler flags), but you are free to define these variables by other means.